-

 So we can understand an AA sponsor as someone who has endured the same struggles as his sponsee, has familiarized himself with the 12-step program, and is willing to help a newcomer to navigate through their recovery journey.

-1. Encourage their sponsees to follow the 12-step program and engage in AA activity.
+Encourage engagement with AA: Urging their sponsees to follow the 12-step program and stay active in AA meetings and events.

 As you can imagine, having an AA sponsor can be tremendously beneficial for a recovering alcoholic.
 After all, who does not want a mentor who can help you face the challenges of an unknown process and manage challenges effectively?
 But what does the scientific evidence say about AA sponsors?
 Do they have an impact on remaining sober?